Top of the page

 Other warning signs:

-Domestic violence affects all types of people, regardless of gender, ethnicity, race, sexual identity, social status, and religion.
+Domestic violence affects people of every gender, ethnicity, race, age, sexual identity, social status, or religion.

 Here are some things you should know:

-Other things that can put you at risk include having a partner who has lost a job or who has medical or mental health problems.
+Other things that can put you at risk include having a partner who has lost a job or who has medical or mental health conditions.

 The repeated injury and stress of living in a violent relationship can cause long-lasting health problems, such as:

 Those who are abused have a higher risk of health problems.
-Abuse victims are also more likely to smoke or misuse alcohol, which can also lead to health problems.
+Abuse victims are also more likely to smoke or drink a lot of alcohol, which can also lead to health problems.
 Other health problems linked to sexual abuse include sexually transmitted infections (including HIV/AIDS) and unintended pregnancies.

 Pregnancy can be an especially dangerous time for women who are in abusive relationships.
 Problems during pregnancy, such as low weight gain, anemia, infections, and bleeding, are higher for these women.